AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-37182-inconsistent-search-results-for-elasticsearch-6-and-7.md

 ---
-description: The MDVA-37182 patch fixes the issue with inconsistent search behavior across versions 6 and 7 of ElasticSearch.
-This patch is available when the Quality Patches Tool (QPT) 1.0.22 is installed.
-The patch ID is MDVA-37182.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.3.
+title: "MDVA-37182: inconsistent search results in ElasticSearch 6 and 7"
 labels: 2.4.1,2.4.1-p1,2.4.2,Elasticsearch version,QPT 1.0.22,Quality Patches Tool,search,support tools,Adobe Commerce,cloud infrastructure,on-premises,quality patches for Adobe Commerce,Magento Commerce,Magento Open Source
-title: 'MDVA-37182: inconsistent search results in ElasticSearch 6 and 7'
 ---

-# MDVA-37182: inconsistent search results in ElasticSearch 6 and 7

 The MDVA-37182 patch fixes the issue with inconsistent search behavior across versions 6 and 7 of ElasticSearch.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.22 is installed.
 The patch ID is MDVA-37182.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.3.